grossmail1/documents/developer_tools.md

 	-  mongodb - great at creating simple objects
 	-  sql - great at relating TONS of data together
 	-  firebase - kinda like mongodb but hosted by a private company.
 I would go this route for any new smaller project.
 I think you can mostly use it for free.
-- git - a decentralized why to share and keep your code/projects.
+- git - a decentralized way to share and store your code/projects.
 Github is a free site you can use.
-Most of the project on there are open source and you will use them like crazy.
+Most of the projects on there are open source and you will use them like crazy.
 - Learning
 	 - udemy.com (Stephen Grider is the man) - PAID
 	 - tons of stuff on youtube  - FREE
 	 - khan academy - FREE
      - egghead.io - PAID (some free stuff)
 	 - Treehouse - PAID (some of the starter stuff is free)
      - Sometimes reading the documentation is the best source

 ##Helpful Links